PagerDuty Component

 |---|---|---|

-| Incident ID | The ID of the Incident | PT4KHLK |
+| Incident ID | The unique identifier for the incident. | PT4KHLK |

-| Include | Array of additional details to include |
+| Include | The additional details to include in the response. |

 Example Payload for Get Incident⤓